 On March 12, 2020, Gov. Whitmer announced all schools in Michigan would close due to the coronavirus pandemic.
-As manager of Detroit Public Television’s (DPTV) Early Education Initiatives, Tara Hardy knew that news would change everything her team delivers to her core audiences: young children, families and early childhood caregivers and teachers in metropolitan Detroit.
+Tara Hardy, manager of Early Education Initiatives at Detroit Public Television (DPTV), knew that news would change everything her team delivers to her core audiences: young children, families and early childhood caregivers and teachers in metropolitan Detroit.

 “Overnight, the expectations changed,” said Hardy. “…We knew we needed to respond quickly and we really needed to respond with quality.”